-Because of its low set of requirements, the default DHCP server shipped with ubuntu, 'isc-dhcp', is used to run the DHCP service.
+Because of its low set of requirements, the default DHCP server shipped with Debian 12, 'isc-dhcp', is used to run the DHCP service.

 The following code shows an example configuration of a DHCP server and hardware box (dhcp.conf).